Skip to main content

 Why is call centre monitoring important?

-Quality monitoring is vital for improving agent performance
+Call centre quality monitoring is vital for improving agent performance

 You can improve the agent experience

 How your customers feel is only one side of the coin – your agents are valuable assets to your business and the front line face (or voice) of your brand.
-Your agents’ experience is important as well, and the quality monitoring process should improve their ability to handle queries and feel satisfied that they’re able to do their job well.
-There’s a strong statistical link between happy employees and happy customers – so improving the agent experience is worth your time.
+Your agents’ experience as employees is important as well, and the quality monitoring process should improve their ability to handle queries and feel satisfied that they’re able to do their job well.

 Read the call centre agent experience guide